 Super Low Kit - The Super Low Kit is a modified kit that uses a combination of shorter shocks, shorter springs, or both to achieve a lower overall ride height.
 In general our standard kits aim for 2.5-3 inches of drop from factory, while Super Low kits aim for 4.5-5 inches of drop.
 The trade off is less available suspension travel, potentially stiffer ride, and at max height it will be around 1-1.5 inches under factory height.
 While most kits can be modified into a Super Low version, there are a few exceptions, please inquire to make sure.

 Swift Spring Upgrade - The Swift Spring Upgrade will swap out our standard, included Silver's springs, for premium Swift springs.
 While the standard springs do a great job all around and have a smooth ride and long lifespan, Swift's offer an upgrade in every category with no downsides.
-They are lighter in weight, offer more travel for a given spring length, less sag/breakdown over time, more linear throughout their stroke, and available in many lengths and rates to make the perfect setup.
-They also look pretty nifty!
+They are lighter in weight, offer more travel for a given spring length, less sag/breakdown over time, more linear throughout their stroke, and most importantly offer a more compliant and smooth ride quality.
+They are available in many lengths and rates to make the perfect setup for your needs, and also look pretty nifty!
 If no custom rates are selected, Swift springs in the default spring rates will be used.

-For spring on shock or "True" style coilover preload instructions, check out this video below.
+For preload instructions on spring on shock, or "True" coilover systems, please see the video below.

-For "Divorced" or separate shock and spring preload instructions, check out this video below.
+For "Divorced" or separate shock and spring setups, please see the video below.

 This illustration is for reference purposes only.
 Your kit may not use a 200mm spring, but the principle is the same.
 180mm spring would be preloaded to 176mm, 150mm spring preloaded to 146mm etc. Some kits and setups may benefit from more than 3-5mm of preload, but for 99% of setups this will give you the best balance of noise suppression and ride quality.